goauthentik/authentik/website/docs/users-sources/sources/protocols/kerberos/index.md

 There are some extra settings you can configure:

 -   Update internal password on login: when a user logs in to authentik using the Kerberos source as a password backend, their internal authentik password will be updated to match the one from Kerberos.
--   Use password writeback: when a user changes their password in authentik, their Kerberos password will be updated to match the one from authentik.
+-   Use password writeback: when a user changes their password in authentik, their Kerberos password is automatically updated to match the one from authentik.
 This is only available if synchronization is configured.

 ## Kerberos source property mappings